rosycode01/My-Documentation/docs/Quarkus/quarkus_fundamentals.md

-.,5# Part 1: Quarkus Fundamentals – How I Approached It \'i \
+# Part 1: Quarkus Fundamentals – How I Approached It
- i9i u8jnu9ok,0-jn nji9ol,.lpo0po;l/.c

 When I first started learning Quarkus, I knew I couldn’t just jump straight into coding — I needed to understand the **“why”** and **“what”** first.
 So, I began by exploring the fundamentals, asking myself questions like: _What makes Quarkus special?
 Why should I use it instead of Spring Boot?_

 ## Getting to Know Quarkus